sanjanaapkari/DWP-TEST/ReadMe.md

-# Library System UI Automation
+# Book Library System UI Automation

-This project contains end-to-end UI test automation for the Library System application using **Playwright** with **JavaScript**.
+This project contains end-to-end UI test automation for the Book Library System application using **Playwright** with **JavaScript**.

 ## Prerequisites